can only males access MANN uP services?

-Should such an occasion arise, every attempt will be made to discuss this with you in detail and mutually agree away forward before any action is taken to breach confidentiality (details of such potential occasions can be discussed in more detail when you collaborate on drawing up your confidentiality agreement/contract).
-However please note it may still be necessary to protect you or others to take action without your consent.
+Should such an occasion arise, if appropriate, an attempt will be made to discuss this with you in detail and mutually agree a way forward (and legal advice may be sought by MANN uP with or without your consent), before any action is taken to breach confidentiality (this can be discussed in more detail at the contracting stage).
+Please note it may still be necessary to protect you or others to breach confidentiality without your consent.

 can children and young people under the age of 18 access MANN uP services?